Linearized averaged resonant equations and their solution for dust particles: Linearization of averaged resonant equations

-The terms in parenthesis before the deltas on the right-hand sides in Eqs. (\ref{common}) are constant therefore we can simply white
+$\partial^{\star} a$ is used here since after the averaging dependencies on $M$ in the terms with the disturbing function are lost.
+We calculate the derivatives with respect to the semimajor axis in the derivatives of disturbing function during the averaging at a given mean anomaly $M$ regardless of $M$ variation caused by the semimajor axis.
+This holds also for the eccentricity since $\partial M / \partial e$ $=$ 0 (but $\partial f / \partial e$ $\neq$ 0).
+The partial derivatives with respect to the time are usable only for time variations of the solved problem that are negligible during the averaging over the synodic period.
+The terms with the subscript 0 on the right-hand sides in Eqs. (\ref{linear}) are constant therefore we can simply write

-This system describes solution of system Eqs. (\ref{evolution}) during a short time interval after the initial time.
-It is possible to obtain an equation for one chosen delta by an elimination of the remaining deltas using all equations in the system.
-The obtained equations for the separated deltas are
+This system describes solution of system Eqs. (\ref{evolution}) during a short time interval after the initial time $t_{0}$ $=$ 0 (see Appendix \ref{app:coefficients}).

+It is possible to obtain an equation for one chosen variation by an elimination of the remaining variations using all equations in the system.
+The obtained equations for the separated variations are (see Appendix \ref{app:separation})
-One possible way how we can obtain the separated equation for $\delta_{a}$ in Eqs. (\ref{complete}) is to calculate the following time derivatives of the first equation in Eqs. (\ref{oscillations}).

-here $\alpha_{l}$, $\beta_{l}$, $\gamma_{l}$, $\delta_{l}$, $\epsilon_{l}$, and $\zeta_{l}$ for $l$ $=$ 2, 3, 4 are determined by the constants in Eqs. (\ref{oscillations}).
-We can substitute Eqs. (\ref{sepnot}) in the first equation in Eqs. (\ref{complete}).
-Now, when we realise that the first equation in Eqs. (\ref{complete}) should be valid for arbitrary deltas, we obtain the following system of equations

-The solution of Eqs. (\ref{sepsys}) gives unknown Deltas in the separated equation for $\delta_{a}$.
-In the used notation we obtain for all separated equations in Eqs. (\ref{complete})
+In the used notation for the constants in Eqs. (\ref{complete}) we obtain

-We can simplify the equations above using properties of the mean motion resonances in the PCR3BP.
-Each of the equations in Eqs. (\ref{evolution}) can be written as a sum of two terms

-where $\Psi$ denotes one of the variables ($a$, $e$, $\tilde{\omega}$, $\sigma$), $F_{1}$ is produced by the gravitational forces in the considered system and $F_{2}$ is caused by the non-gravitational effects.
-For the non-gravitational effects with a rotational symmetry around the star $F_{2} ( \tilde{\omega} )$ is a constant.
-For partial derivatives of Eq. (\ref{parts}) with respect to $\tilde{\omega}$ and $\sigma$ we obtain